miguel5612/ThermistorLibrary/README.md

 *  #define TEMP_SENSOR_4 0 // This is thermistor 4
 *  #define TEMP_SENSOR_BED 80 // This is not used thermistor

-At this example we asigned to therm0 80 ( 3950 thermistor 100K - 4k7 Pull up and 10Uf Capacitor ) (RAMPS STYLE)
+At this example we asigned to therm0 80 ( 3950 thermistor 100K - 4k7 Pull up and 10Uf Capacitor ) (RAMPS STYLE).
-In basic example selected thermistor is PIN A0 and therm0 (thermistor therm1(A0,0)) therm 1 is an 3950 thermistor connected in A0 pin with 4k7 pullup and 10Uf capacitor to GND.
+In basic example selected thermistor is PIN A0 and therm0 (thermistor therm1(A0,0)). therm 1 is an 3950 thermistor connected in A0 pin with 4k7 pullup and 10Uf capacitor to GND.